godspeedsystems/gs-documentation/docs/microservices-framework/CLI.md

   -h, --help           display help for command

 Commands:
-  add [pluginName]     Add an eventsource/datasource plugin. remove [pluginName]  Remove an eventsource/datasource plugin. update               Update an eventsource/datasource plugin.
+  add                  Gives a list of all plugins and ask you to select remove               Gives a list of all plugins and ask you to select add [pluginName]     Add an eventsource/datasource plugin. remove [pluginName]  Remove an eventsource/datasource plugin. update               Update an eventsource/datasource plugin.